how to pass values

 RED: make it fail

-I add a new failing test for None in test_telephone.py
+I add a new failing test for None (it is the simplest Python data structure) in test_telephone.py

 22 self.assertEqual(